KelvinLinBU/NASA_Space_Apps_Challenge_Fall_2025/README.md

 ## Data sources
 - **NASA SEDAC/CIESIN**: Natural Resource Protection and Child Health Indicators (2010–2022).
 - **Our World in Data**: Population and urban share (latest available).

-*Replace unit costs and service ratios with local values for best results.*